KlaytonHutchins/SpringMVCFilmCRUD/README.md

 search films by id, search films by keyword, and add a film.
 If they search by id, they are taken to a page with details about that film.
 If they search by keyword, they are taken to a page with all films that match the keyword, with hyperlinks from each film to it's own page.
 To add a film, there are text boxes available for the film details.
 Once they submit the form, they are taken to a page informing the user that the film was added successfully.

-## What I Learned
+## What We Learned
 We learned a lot about using a github repository with two people making changes and contributions, and trying to prevent merge conflicts.
+Additionally, seeing how HTML, JSP, Java, and SQL combine to create a workable user experience was rewarding.

 ## Technologies Used
 Java, Eclipse, Git, MySQL, JDBC, MAMP